concord-consortium/dst-codap-plugin/src/seperation-todo.md

 Handling the conversion of types to v2 format in the notifications.
 This can be done with a notification-service like the history service.
 It can provide methods for converting/processing/exporting cases and attributes

-This could be combined with code for handling the preProcessing of data set snapshots.
-This conversion is what uses the methods from data-set-conversion.